caspii/casparwre.de/_posts/2021-06-22-social-media-image-generation-python.md

 I have put all my code into [this repo](https://github.com/caspii/social-media-image-service) for your enjoyment.
 You can take it and deploy it to Google Cloud Run (or wherever else you can run containers) and be up and running in minutes.

-Note that you have to supply the domain for which you'll be generating the images in an ENV varible.
+Note that you have to supply the domain for which you'll be generating the images in an ENV variable.
 This is to prevent the service being used for mischief, seeing as it has no authentication.

 On my app, I used the following Jinja2 code to produce the correct link to my deployed microservice: